Averroes: Pre-eternity of the world

 In the centuries preceding Averroes, there had been a debate between Muslim thinkers questioning whether the world was created at a specific moment in time or whether it has always existed.
 Neo-Platonic philosophers such as Al-Farabi and Avicenna argued the world has always existed.
-This view was criticized by theologians and philosophers of the Ashari kalam tradition; in particular, al-Ghazali wrote an extensive refutation of the pre-eternity doctrine in his Incoherence of the Philosophers and accused the Neo-Platonic philosophers of unbelief (kufr).
+This view was criticized by the mutakallimin (philosophers and theologians) of the Ashʾari tradition; in particular, al-Ghazali wrote an extensive refutation of the pre-eternity doctrine in his The Incoherence of the Philosophers and accused the Neoplatonists of unbelief (kufr).

 Averroes responded to Al-Ghazali in his Incoherence of the Incoherence.
-First, he argued that the differences between the two positions were not vast enough to warrant the charge of unbelief.
+He argued first that the differences between the two positions were not vast enough to warrant the charge of unbelief.
 He also said the pre-eternity doctrine did not necessarily contradict the Quran and cited verses that mention pre-existing "throne" and "water" in passages related to creation.
 Averroes argued that a careful reading of the Quran implied only the "form" of the universe was created in time but that its existence has been eternal.
-Averroes further criticized the kalam theologians for using their own interpretations of scripture to answer questions that should have been left to philosophers.
+Averroes further criticized the mutakallimin for using their interpretations of scripture to answer questions that should have been left to philosophers.